ergochat/ergo/docs/API.md

 * `hasKey`: boolean, whether the channel has a key set with the `+k` mode
 * `inviteOnly`: boolean, whether the channel has the `+i` invite-only mode set
 * `secret`: boolean, whether the channel has the `+s` secret mode set (and would be hidden from an unprivileged `LIST` command)
-* `userCount`: int, number of users in the channel
+* `userCount`: integer, number of users in the channel
 * `topic`: string, channel topic
 * `topicSetAt`: string, time the topic was last updated (in ISO8601 format)
 * `createdAt`: string, time the channel was created (in ISO8601 format)